• Connect With Us

 Your organization can hold an in-depth workshop with a team of staff from only your organization (8 hours over more than one session).
 ICL and Lacy Consulting will work with you to schedule the in-depth workshop sessions, typically over 2-3 dates.
 Organizational teams will leave with actions they can take immediately to begin effectively building trust with diverse communities and approaches they can add to the organization’s strategic plan.
 Ideal for groups of at least 8-12 people from across the organization.
 Can include board members.

 After the workshops: Your organization can receive $10,000 after the workshop to implement next steps by creating a goal and budget that is reviewed and approved.
 Because a goal of this funding is to support implementation, reflection, and learning, within six months of receiving funding, organizations will coordinate with ICL to develop an approach to reporting that involves a “lessons learned” presentation.
 (Audience and venue TBD with ICL.
-For example, could be a Winter Gathering presentation, a webinar for colleagues in your cluster or who do similar work.).
+For example, could be a 2023 Gathering presentation, a webinar for colleagues in your cluster or who do similar work.).

 Cost: $500 commitment fee/organization.